 Using brand assets also helps ensure designers don’t get too creatively lost on projects where consistency is essential.

 A brand’s vibe and tone are difficult to define, but you can start by thinking about your company’s mission statement.

-It will provide you with a general idea of the type of feel and tone that your brand should have.
+It will give you a general idea of the type of feel and tone your brand should have.

-For example, if your company is environmentally-friendly, you might want to choose a color palette that reflects nature or something that has a natural look and feel.
+For example, if your company is environmentally friendly, you might choose a color palette that reflects nature or something with a natural look and feel.